Targeted Audiences: The Key to Campaign Success

 Behavioral targeting uses prospect’s activities to define which advertisements or marketing messages will resonate with the audience.

-Behavioral targeting is the most useful for ecommerce businesses.
+Currently, behavioral targeting is the most useful for ecommerce businesses.
 It uses web user information to strengthen advertising campaigns and creates a full user profile.
-Consumer behavior consists of such parameters as:
+Moreover, consumer behavior consists of the following parameters:

-By cross indexing and recording user behaviors, a clear picture can emerge of what the audience wants, avoids, and purchases.
+Hence, cross indexing and recording user behaviors can help understand what the audience wants, avoids, and purchases.

-An example includes emails a prospect may receive depending on their interaction with a site, such as subscribed, added an item, etc. First party data is the strongest and most coveted indicators for purchasing metrics and marketing development.
+For example, an email a prospect receives depending on customer interaction or action.
+These actions include subscribing or adding an item to cart.
+First party data is the strongest and most desirable indicators for purchasing metrics and marketing development.

 In Summary